 - 1. Are the standards truly objective? - 2.
 Should any of the standards be eliminated because they are too proscriptive or too onerous? - 3.
 Should any of the standards be re-worded to include more options or different options for compliance? - 4.
 Are there any design issues that have not been addressed for which additional standards are needed? - 5.
+Are you comfortable with the idea that applicants can select up to five standards which they do not have to comply with? - 6.
+Should any of the potentially optional standards be changed to mandatory standards? - 7.
 Share any language clarifications, punctuation changes, etc.